t7-reapy/t7_workspace/README.md

 - rain sounds in splitscreen should only be played once if both players are in same enviromnent (make this adaptable so if one change environment, it updates for both using GetLocalPlayers())
 - window curtain holder (inside appartement) doesn't render in game
 - some shadows are too sharp, increase the penumbra radius to 3 on some spot lights
+- hellround minigun is for one player only, this is bad and need fix

 # Sphynx commands cheat sheet